textpattern/textpattern.github.io/brand/user-docs-guide.md

 #### Example list

-Less frequently needed are example lists, and these have their own selector, `.list--example`.
+Less frequently needed are example lists.
 Example list styling looks like example text styling plus list style types are changed to circles and positioned inside the list container, thus the need for a unique selector:

 * item one
 * item two